The longest running TV game show in US history with over 9900+ episodes.

 Jeparody Game Rules

-1. Two(2) games are player per round.
+1. Two(2) games are played per round.
 Single Jeparody followed by Double Jeparody.
 Each round is complete when all clues have been given in each game or twenty(20) minutes have elapsed.
 Whichever comes first.

 2. Round play will be played with four(4) players.